 The findings of the lipid parameters evaluation revealed that the HB cleanser® bitters caused an increase in the low-density lipoprotein-cholesterol (LDL-C) while the total triglyceride, total cholesterol as well as the high-density lipoprotein-cholesterol (HDL-C) level were reduced even though the difference was statistically non-significant (P>0.05).
 This shows that HB cleanser® bittersrelatively have hypo-cholesterolaemic and hypo-triacylglycerolaemiceffects, while decreasing the total cholesterol and total triglyceride even though it decreased HDL-cholesterol and increased LDL-cholesterol levels.
 This result seems to give credence to the claim by bitters manufacturers that they have hypo-lipidaemic effect.
 There is evidence that a salient relationship exists between high serum cholesterol levels and the incidence of atherosclerosis and cardiovascular disease 34.
 The observed hypocholesterolaemic effect of these herbal bitters is therefore a desired positive effect.
 This is in line with the result of the study carried out by Anionyeet al, 35on the effects of yoyo bitters on albino rats which revealed the hypochoesterolemic effect of the yoyo bitters and that of Shorinwa&Emenu36which stated that the ethanol extract of Cissus gracillis reduced the concentrations of total cholesterol and triglycerides.
 This is not to neglect the fact that the study revealed that HB cleanser®bittersincreased the low-density lipoprotein-cholesterol when compared to the control.
 The observed antioxidant activities and hypocholestromic and hypo-triacylglycerolaemic effects might be attributed to the phenolic and flavonoid constituents of the bitters.

+LIMITATIONS OF THE STUDY

 CONCLUSION